 The Virginia Museum of Transportation is the official transportation museum for the state, where children can see real diesel, electric and steam locomotives up close, as well as fun model train exhibits.
 In addition to trains, the museum has antique automobiles, trucks and carriages.

-North of Roanoke is the Monacan Indian Village at Natural Bridge, the National Historic Landmark near Lexington.
-Visitors can not only learn about the Monacans, but can help with canoe building, construction of dwellings, fishing,
+North of Roanoke is the Monacan Indian Living History Exhibit at Natural Bridge , the National Historic Landmark near Lexington.
+Visitors can not only learn about the Monacans, but can help with canoe building, construction of dwellings, fishing and preparing of meals.

 Make it a point to also visit the Natural Bridge Caverns.